ni/kafka-connect-storage-cloud/CONTRIBUTING_NI.md

    with the new tags.
 1. Follow the instructions in the
-   [Kafka Connect Readme in AzDO](https://dev.azure.com/ni/DevCentral/_git/Skyline?path=/DataFrameService/kafkaConnectImage/README.md&version=GBmaster&line=64&lineEnd=65&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents) to uptake the new image in the Data Frame Service.
+   [Kafka Connect Readme in AzDO](https://dev.azure.com/ni/DevCentral/_git/Skyline?path=/DataFrameService/kafkaConnectImage/README.md&version=GBmaster&line=64&lineEnd=65&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents) to uptake the new image in the DataFrame Service.

 ### Make a change that could be accepted upstream?